 The educator may be eligible for additional roles, responsibilities and compensation, as determined by the district and through collective bargaining, where applicable.

-For the educator whose impact on student learning is low, the evaluator shall place the educator on a Self-directed Growth Plan.
+For the educator whose impact on student learning is less than expected, the evaluator shall place the educator on a Self-directed Growth Plan.

 The educator and evaluator shall analyze the discrepancy in practice and student performance measures and seek to determine the cause(s) of such discrepancy.